First customers sign up for greener, cheaper energy

 Published on Friday, December 28, 2018

-A NOT-FOR-PROFIT company that aims to provide some of the cheapest gas and electricity on the market has signed up more than 200 customers since its launch in November.
+A NOT-FOR-PROFIT provider that aims to supply some of the cheapest gas and electricity on the market has signed up more than 200 customers since its launch in November.

 Set up by Leicester City Council and Leicestershire County Council, Fosse Energy aims to tackle fuel poverty by offering competitively priced energy to domestic customers in Leicestershire and the wider East Midlands.

-All of the company’s electricity is 100% renewable – which appeals to customers wanting to switch to a more sustainable energy supplier – and, as a publicly-owned company with no shareholders to please, it’s consistently one of the cheapest suppliers on the market.
+All of Fosse Energy's electricity is 100% renewable – which appeals to customers wanting to switch to a more sustainable energy supplier – and it’s consistently one of the cheapest suppliers on the market.

 As most people don’t think about switching their energy suppliers until they get their winter fuel bills in the new year, those behind the new company are pleased with the initial response.